BattModels/project-website/_projects/chargerplacement.md

 title: Charging Infrastructure

 description: |
-  INCEPTS utilizes its fleet analysis and high-fidelity vehicle modeling software within a charger optimization algorithm to determine efficient and equitable charger locations that will reduce investment costs and meet the estimated demand.
+    By taking a probabilistic approach to predicting charger demand, INCEPTS can place chargers cost-effectively and equitably while reducing investment costs and meeting user demand.

 people:
   - matt